jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 ### Prompting
 In principle, the original [GPT](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) paper was only about the benefits of pre-training a transformer model for transfer learning.
 The paper showed that pre-training a 117M GPT achieved state-of-the-art performance on various **NLP** (natural language processing) tasks when fine-tuned on labelled datasets.

 It wasn't until the [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) and  [GPT-3](https://arxiv.org/abs/2005.14165) papers that we realized a GPT model pre-trained on enough data with enough parameters was capable of performing any arbitrary task **by itself**, no fine-tuning needed.
-Just prompt the model, perform autoregressive language modeling, and like voila, the model magically gives us an appropriate response.
+Just prompt the model, perform autoregressive language modeling, and voila, the model magically gives us an appropriate response.
 This is referred to as **in-context learning**, because the model is using just the context of the prompt to perform the task.
 In-context learning can be zero shot, one shot, or few shot:

 ![Figure 2.1 from the GPT-3 Paper](https://i.imgur.com/VKZXC0K.png)

-Generating text given a prompt is also referred to as **conditional generation**, since our model is generating some output _conditioned_ on some input.
+Generating text given a prompt is also sometimes referred to as **conditional generation**, since our model is generating some output _conditioned_ on some input.

 GPTs are not limited to NLP tasks.
 You can condition the model on anything you want.
-For example, you can turn a GPT into a chatbot (i.e. [ChatGPT](https://openai.com/blog/chatgpt/)) by conditioning it on the conversation history.
+For example, you can turn a GPT into a **chatbot** (i.e. [ChatGPT](https://openai.com/blog/chatgpt/)) by conditioning it on the conversation history.
 You can also further condition the chatbot to behave a certain way by prepending the prompt with some kind of description (i.e. "You are a chatbot.
 Be polite, speak in full sentences, don't say harmful things, etc ...").
 Conditioning the model like this can even give your [chatbot a persona](https://imgur.com/a/AbDFcgk).
+This is often referred to as a **system prompt**.
 However, this is not robust, you can still ["jailbreak" the model and make it misbehave](https://twitter.com/zswitten/status/1598380220943593472).

 With that out of the way, let's finally get to the actual implementation.